sectigo/policy-documentation/Archive/Sectigo SMIME Certification Practice Statement 1.0.3.md

 ### 5.2.2.Number of Persons Required per Task

 Multiparty control procedures are designed to ensure that at a minimum, the desired number of Trusted Persons are present to gain either physical or logical access to the CA equipment.

-Access to Certificate Systems SHALL be defined and assigned to multiple Trusted Persons.
-Access to CA Root Systems SHALL be strictly enforced by multiple Trusted Persons throughout its lifecycle, from incoming receipt and inspection to final logical and/or physical destruction.
+Access to CA cryptographic modules SHALL be strictly enforced by multiple Trusted Persons throughout its lifecycle, from incoming receipt and inspection to final logical and/or physical destruction.
+Once a CA is activated with operational keys, further Access Controls SHALL be invoked to maintain split control over both physical and logical access to the CA.

 Sectigo requires that at least two CA Administrators take action for:

-- Physical Access;
+•	Physical Access
-- CA key generation;
+•	CA key generation;
-- CA signing key activation; and
+•	CA signing key activation; and
-- CA Private Key backup and restore.
+•	CA Private Key backup and restore.

 Where multiparty control is required, at least one of the participants SHALL be an Administrator.
 All participants MUST serve in a Trusted Role as defined in Section 5.2.2.
 Multiparty control SHALL NOT be achieved using personnel that serve in the Internal Auditors Trusted Role.